Fill out this short form so we can help you plan your trip.

-Don't forget to pick up a souvenir T, sticker, or mug for the non-profit SalveMonos at Azul Profundo Boutique or Luna Llena Hotel in Tamarindo.
-All proceeds go towards helping out those cute little Howler Monkeys that everyone loves.
+Don't forget to pick up a souvenir T, sticker, or mug to help support the local Howler Monkeys.
+You can find them in Azul Profundo Boutique or Luna Llena hotel in Tamarindo.
 Thanks and be safe!

 CR Surf Travel Co. is an independent agent of Dugan's Travels, which is certified by CLIA, IATAN, and Vacation.com.
 California Registered Seller 2054922-40 / Washington Registered Seller 602327942 / Fla.
 Seller of Travel Ref No. ST35992.
 Please refer to our travel policy page for all information on our travel services.